Overview

 Challenge Identification

-Identified the key challenge of product managers struggling to efficiently process large volumes of user feedback spread across multiple channels.
+Identified the key challenge of Stakeholders who were struggling to efficiently process large volumes of user feedback spread across multiple channels.

 2